Can Steam Infusion help combat the rising costs of spices?

-In one example, using the University of Lincoln’s GCMS (Gas Chromatography-Gas Spectrometry) testing, we were able to identify a difference in the flavour profile of a curry sauce that had been cooked with Steam Infusion.
+In one example, using the University of Lincoln’s GCMS (Gas Chromatography-Mass Spectrometry) testing, we were able to identify a difference in the flavour profile of a curry sauce that had been cooked with Steam Infusion.
 We had heightened the flavours and spices and therefore had to reduce some quantities by over a half to get the same flavour profiles as a jacketed vessel sauce.
 This means up to half the cost to achieve the same flavour profile as before so your customers won’t notice the difference, but your finance team will!

 If you’re interested in finding out if Steam Infusion could reduce spice quantities in your products, our development chef will run trials with your recipes and work with you to get any reformulations right.
 Our test centre, based at the University of Lincoln’s National Centre for Food Manufacturing (NCFM) in the UK, is fully equipped to give you real-life results.